grig23/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

+## Enhancements and fixes in PTAI 21.5.1

+The release includes new telemetry for upcoming dashboard changes, and support for deprecated segmentation type 0x01 (UPID) for SCTE-based cue formats.

+For other fixes and details, see [Ad Insertion Release Notes](/help/release-notes/ptai-21x-release-notes.md)

 ## Enhancements and fixes in TVSDK 3.13 iOS

 The release introduces support for DEMUXED 'HLS/CMAF' (preroll, midroll, and postroll) ads for LIVE, VOD, and FER streams.

 For other fixes and details, see [TVSDK for iOS Release Notes](../release-notes/tvsdk-3x-ios.md)

-## Enhancements and fixes in PTAI 21.2.2

-The release includes support for EXT-X-IMAGE-STREAM-INF stream insertion/synchronization in HLS streams.
-The feature is enabled through a server-side configuration.
-Contact your technical account representative to enable the feature..

 ## Fixes in TVSDK 3.13 Android